 That is how I ended up deciding on that one and also because it was a foundation and powder in one.
 It went on and became a staple and my everyday foundation until this day.
 Although I have added a few others to my collection now.

 The sales attendant who tested it on my face automatically gave me the darkest shade.
 Being inexperienced at the time in buying makeup resulted in having something I did not entirely love.
 But I as I became more knowledgeable in the application of makeup I quickly learned it could be used in other ways.
 On rare occasions, I still use it for a full face but now mostly for contouring.

 Fenty Beauty Pro Filt’r Foundation in the shade 410

-If you have never tried any of Fenty Beauty’s products I highly recommend that you start with the foundation and pro filt’r instant retouch primer.
+If you have never tried any of Fenty Beauty’s products I highly recommend that you start with the foundation and you should also get the pro filt’r instant retouch primer to go with it.
 Together they go hand in hand and now the range has expanded to a total of 50 shades.
 Check out my review on some of the other Fenty Beauty products here.

 Tan 109 is not an exact match for my skin because I use it as a concealer or to highlight.
-Therefore if I wanted to use it as an everyday foundation I’ll probably get the shade Cocoa 112 or Creme Cafe 110.
+Therefore if I wanted to use it as an everyday foundation I’ll probably get the shade Cocoa 112 or Soft Sable 111.
 L’oreal shocked me with the richness and coverage of the L’oreal Infallible Pro foundations.

-Fighting for a spot between my MAC Studio Fix and Fenty Beauty Pro Filt’r is this Cover|FX.
+Fighting for a spot between my MAC Studio Fix and Fenty Beauty Pro Filt’r is this CoverFX N100.
 After I discovered Power Play, my MAC Studio fix got a much-needed rest.
-Fenty Beauty became my choice for only special occasions while this one dominated as my everyday go-to foundation.
+My Fenty Beauty foundation became the choice for only special occasions while this Power Play Foundation became my everyday go-to foundation.
 Full review on it can be read here.

 When I first purchased this foundation I was not sure if I should get the matte or dewy.
 A lot of people had good things to say about the dewy.
 Since I buy all my foundations in matte I did not want to chance it.
 If you want to know if it is really worth buying then see my full review here.

-Foundations For Black Women: On My Wish-list
+Foundation Brands For Black Women: On My Wish-list

 These brands are on my wish-list because I have seen great reviews about them.
 They also seem to work perfectly for women of colour.